 Yingnan (Nancy) Zhang

-Nancy is a Ph.D. student in the Department of Biomedical Engineering.
-Prior to joining the lab, she graduated from Georgia Institute of Technology as the Outstanding Academic Achievement Award winner with a B.S. in Biomedical Engineering.
+Nancy is a Ph.D. student in the Department of Biomedical Engineering in Johns Hopkins School of Medicine.
+She graduated from Georgia Institute of Technology as the Outstanding Academic Achievement Award winner of graduation year 2020 with a B.S. in Biomedical Engineering.
 She also obtained minors in mathematics and French.

 During her undergrad, she conducted research in cardiovascular computational fluid dynamics (CFD) and fluid-structure interaction (FSI).
 Her current research in the lab focuses on using image-based computational modeling to simulate arrhythmias in patients with arrhythmogenic right ventricular cardiomyopathy (ARVC), which could be translated to guiding clinical decision-making and procedures such as catheter ablation.
 Her research interests involve applying machine learning tools to develop automatic cardiac modeling workflows for translational purposes.